gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 Nikolai Vasilyevich Gogol was born in 1809 in Sorochyntsi, in what is now Ukraine.
 He died in 1852 in Moscow,
-having burned the second volume of *Dead Souls* — his masterwork, years in the making — nine days before his death.
+having burned the second volume of *Dead Souls*, his masterwork, years in the making, nine days before his death.

 He was forty-two years old.